Free Trial Conversion Rate Calculator for SaaS

 Frequently Asked Questions

-What is a good free trial conversion rate for SaaS?
+What is a good free trial conversion rate?

+Typical freemium conversion rate is 2–5% annually.
+Figma, Notion, and Slack hit 5–7% at scale.
 Freemium conversion rate = paid users ÷ total free users over the same cohort window.
-Typical: 2–5% annually.
-Figma, Notion, Slack hit 5–7% at scale.
-Freemium trades lower per-user % for wider TOF.
+Freemium trades lower per-user % for wider top-of-funnel.

 Does requiring a credit card improve trial conversion?